rogersanctus/csrf_plus/README.md

 Also, this plug won't check requests origin.
 So, to have safer connections, use some CORS lib of your choice before CsrfPlus.
 A good choice is the [Corsica](https://github.com/whatyouhide/corsica) project.

-One of the princeples of this plug is to not do any "dark magic".
-As so, you must generate the token and its signed version, provide an `:access_id` and normal token in the user session and, store both the token and the `access_id` in the configure store and, finally, include the signed token in the `x-csrf-token` header.
+One of the princeples of this plug is to avoid the most to do "dark magic".
+As so, you must generate the token and its signed version, provide an `:access_id` and normal token in the user session and, store both the token and the `access_id` in the configured store and, finally, include the signed token in the `x-csrf-token` header.
 Usually, you do this step in response to a GET method request, thinking of a JSON API.
 But you can also use this plug with heex template pages/components.
 Examples on that will be released soon.

+Anyway, we provide a helper function to get the tokens ready to be send in the response connection and stored in the configured store.
+This function is `CsrfPlus.put_token/2`.
+You will still need to generate, at least, the token and its signed version.

 When using CORS, remmember to add the `x-csrf-token` header to the allowed and exposed headers.
 Also enable/allow the session credentials.